 - 1. Automatic relinquishment of appointment or clinical privileges; - 2.
 Precautionary suspension or restriction of all or any portion of an individual's clinical privileges; - 3.
 Voluntary agreement to refrain from exercising some or all clinical privileges for a period of time; - 4.
-Any involuntary modification of appointment or clinical privileges, including any restriction, revocation, or termination of clinical privileges; - 5.
-A conditional appointment, a conditional continued appointment, or a conditional reappointment; - 6.
-Imposition of a Performance Improvement Plan or similar plan; and/or - 7.
-Initiation of a formal investigation.
+Any involuntary modification of appointment or clinical privileges; - 5.
+A conditional appointment, a conditional continued appointment, or a conditional reappointment; and/or - 6.
+Imposition of a Performance Improvement Plan or similar plan.